 What will we cover?

-We will implement the Caesar Cipher in Python using functions and a few things.
+We will implement the Caesar Cipher in Python using functions and for-loops.

 Step 1: Describing Caesar Cipher